-Compare this public battle to Tom Petty’s resolution of a similar dispute with Sam Smith last year.
+Compare this public battle to the conflict resolution styles of singers Tom Petty and Sam Smith.
 “Stay with Me,” the first release from Smith’s debut album, became an instant hit in mid-2014, eventually selling about four million copies and winning two Grammy Awards in 2015.

 Soon after the song became popular, the publishers of Tom Petty and Jeff Lynne’s cowritten song “I Won’t Back Down” contacted the publishers of “Stay with Me” and pointed out that the melodies of the two songs are virtually identical, the Wall Street Journal reports.
 By October, the two sides had reached an agreement: Petty and Lynne received a 12.5% writing credit on “Stay with Me” and commensurate royalties.

-When news of the deal leaked this past January, both sides were quick to frame the situation as a negotiation, not a dispute.
+When news of the deal leaked, both sides were quick to frame the situation as a negotiation, not a dispute.
 Smith’s representative said in a statement that the writers of “Stay with Me” had not been familiar with “I Won’t Back Down” but acknowledged the similarity between the two songs, calling it “a complete coincidence.”